 As a PGY-1 pharmacy resident, much of your time will be devoted to comprehensive training as a member of the interdisciplinary team.
 Learning experiences focus on acute and ambulatory patient care in addition to administration and practice leadership.

 As a member of the Mayo Clinic health care team working with pharmacist practitioners in the acute care setting, you will design, recommend, monitor and evaluate patient-specific therapeutic regimens that incorporate principles of evidence-based medicine.
 Additional experiences in ambulatory care emphasize patient education and medication therapy review.

 The administration and practice leadership experience focuses on understanding the departmental philosophy and mission, regulatory requirements, and developing skills to identify and solve practice problems using policy development.
 All of these experiences provide a well-rounded curriculum that fosters comprehensive development of a general pharmacist clinician.

-The PGY-1 Pharmacy Residency at Mayo Clinic in Florida is designed to provide a diverse experience for the future clinician.
+The PGY-1 Pharmacy Residency at Mayo Clinic's campus in Jacksonville, Florida, is designed to provide a diverse experience for the future clinician.
 These rotations are required:

 |Mayo Clinic and pharmacy orientation